 Now let us recall the definition of the $p$-Muckenhoupt weight in the setting of metric measure spaces. \begin{definition} Let $(M,d,\mu)$ be a metric measure space and $w: M\rightarrow [0,\infty]$ be a locally integrable function.
 For $p\in(1,\infty)$, we say that $w$ is a $p$-Muckenhoupt weight, denoted by $w\in A_p(M)$, if

 where the supremum is taken over all balls $B\subset M$. \end{definition}

-It is an interesting question to ask what is the relationship between the $p$-heat weight and the $p$-Muckenhoupt weight in our setting.
+It is an interesting question to ask about the relationship between the $p$-heat weight and the $p$-Muckenhoupt weight in our metric measure space setting.
 The next theorem shows that the $p$-heat weight and the $p$-Muckenhoupt weight are comparable for each $1<p<\infty$.
 So, it is natural to regard the $p$-heat weight as a probabilistic representative of the $p$-Muckenhoupt weight.
-The same conclusion \eqref{comparison-of-weights-0} below for $p=2$ was obtained on $\R^2$ by Petermichl and Volberg in \cite[Theorem 3.1]{PV2002}. \begin{theorem} Let $(M,d,\mu)$ be an $\RCD^\ast(0,N)$ space with $N\in[1,\infty)$ and $1<p<\infty$.
+The same conclusion \eqref{comparison-of-weights-0} below for $p=2$ in $\R^2$ was obtained by Petermichl and Volberg in \cite[Theorem 3.1]{PV2002}. \begin{theorem} Let $(M,d,\mu)$ be an $\RCD^\ast(0,N)$ space with $N\in[1,\infty)$ and let $1<p<\infty$.
 Then, there exist positive constants $c_1$ and $c_2$ depending on $N$ such that

-\end{theorem} \begin{proof} The constant $C$ below may vary from line to line.
+\end{theorem} \begin{proof}The constant $C$ below may vary from line to line.
 We assume that $w\in A_p(M)$ and then prove the first inequality in \eqref{comparison-of-weights-0}.
 For any $x\in M$ and $t>0$, let $B_{-1}=\emptyset$, $B_k=B(x,2^k\sqrt{t})$ and $C_k=B_k\setminus B_{k-1}$, $k=0,1,2,\cdots$.
 Then, by the heat kernel upper bound in \eqref{gassian-bound-1},

 where $C$ is a positive constant depending on $N$.
 Since

 for some constant $C>0$, we have

 where, by the volume comparison property (see Proposition \ref{vol-comparison}),